yoyomimi/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
   - course: Summer Research Internship
-    institution: The Chinese University of Hong Kong, Shenzhen;
-                 The State University of New York, Buffalo
+    institution: The Chinese University of Hong Kong, Shenzhen & The State University of New York, Buffalo
     year: 2019
   - course: Summer Workshop in School of Computing